The Determinants of School Budgets: Per Class and Per Student

-The Ministry of Education per-class and per-student budget has increased significantly in recent years.
-Most school budgets are allocated according to fixed formulas, and principals and other officials in the system have limited influence as to their scope.
-However, despite the universal formulas, after controlling for various school characteristics, budgeting is highest in the State-religious schools and lowest in the Arab Israeli schools.
+The per class and per student budget (the study deals only with budgets allocated by the Ministry of Education) in regular official primary education (institutions containing grades 1-6 only) increased significantly in recent years.
+Most school budgets are allocated according to fixed formulas.
+However, despite the universal formulas, after controlling for various school characteristics, budgeting is highest in State-religious schools and lowest in Arab Israeli schools.

-- An analysis that isolates each factor affecting the budget shows that the vast majority of explained variance has to do with factors that are difficult to influence, such as: Nurture Index, participation in the “long school day” program, and the size of the school.
-On the other hand, sector and type of supervision explain a much smaller share of the explained variance (about 13% for per-class budget and 8% for per-student budget).
+- The vast majority of the explained variance – 87% for per class budgeting and 92% for per student budgeting – has to do with factors that are difficult to influence, such as: Nurture Index, participation in the “long school day” program, and the size of the school.

 - Sector and type of supervision, on the other hand, explain a much smaller share of the explained variance: about 13% for per class budget and 8% for per student budget.